-Presentation of the Research Project on Physically Active Commuting in Greater Stockholm (PACS)
+Presentation of the research project on Physically Active Commuting in Greater Stockholm (PACS).

-- to what extent existing behavioural patterns are applicable within the population in Greater Stockholm under existing and enhanced circumstances.
+- to what extent are existing behavioural patterns applicable within the population in Greater Stockholm under existing and enhanced circumstances.

-Schantz, Peter & Stigell Erik, 2009.
-A criterion method for measuring route distance in physically active commuting (pdf, 60 kB).
-In: Med Sci Sports Exerc, 41 (2), 472-478.
+Schantz, P. & Stigell, E. 2009.
+A criterion method for measuring route distance in physically active commuting.
+Med Sci Sports Exerc, 41 (2), 472-478.